 Once buried, organic remains enter a long and complex process by which their substance is changed into fossil form.
 The study of this process is called taphonomy.
 It overlaps with the study of diagenesis, the set of processes that turns sediment into rock.

 Some fossils are preserved as films of carbon under the heat and pressure of deep burial.
 On the large scale, this is what creates coal beds.

 Many fossils, especially seashells in young rocks, undergo some recrystallization in groundwater.
 In others their substance is dissolved, leaving open space (a mold) that is refilled with minerals from their surroundings or from underground fluids (forming a cast).

 True petrification (or petrifaction) is when the fossil's original substance is gently and completely replaced with another mineral.
 The result can be lifelike or, if the replacement is agate or opal, spectacular.
 The Petrified Wood Gallery shows some examples.

-Fossils are exposed when the rocks that hold them are eroded.
+Fossils are exposed by the erosion of the rocks that hold them.
 But during the thousands of years it may take to unveil a fossil skeleton from one end to the other, the first part to emerge crumbles into sand.
 The rarity of complete specimens is why the recovery of a large fossil like Tyrannosaurus rex can make headlines.

 Beyond the luck it takes to discover a fossil at the right stage, great skill and practice are required.
 Tools ranging from pneumatic hammers to dental picks are used to remove the stony matrix from the precious bits of fossilized material that make all the work of unwrapping fossils worthwhile.